-Table 7 DFDL Component Annotations
+Table 7 DFDL Component Format Annotations

-In addition the dfdl:format annotation is used in a dfdl:defineFormat annotation to define a named reusable set of representation properties that can be referenced from any component specific format annotation.
+In addition the dfdl:format annotation is used inside a dfdl:defineFormat annotation to define a named reusable set of representation properties that can be referenced from any component specific format annotation or from other named format definitions.

 A dfdl:format annotation at the top level of a schema, that is as an annotation child element on the xs:schema, provides a set of default properties for the lexically enclosed schema document.
 See 8.1 Providing Defaults for DFDL properties.

-Example of dfdl component annotation:
+Example of DFDL component format annotation:

 <xs:schema ...>